danish-farhan07/c-programs/README.md

 - 🔗 **Easy to Use**: Download, compile, and run with step-by-step instructions.

 ---
+# Mid-Semester Syllabus PDF - C Programming

+## 📌 Key Topics Covered

+1. **C Basics** – Introduction, structure, and syntax of a C program.
+2. **Data Types** – int, float, char, double, and their usage.
+3. **Operators** – Arithmetic, relational, logical, bitwise, assignment, and conditional.
+4. **Logical Statements** – if, if-else, nested if-else, switch-case.
+5. **Loops** – for, while, do-while, and nested loops.
+6. **Flowchart** – Visual representation of algorithms using standard symbols.
+7. **Algorithm** – Step-by-step problem-solving approach before coding.

+## 📝 Notes
+- Understand basic syntax and structure.
+- Focus on problem-solving techniques using flowcharts and algorithms.
+- Practice writing simple C programs for each topic.

+---

 ## Table of Contents
 1. [Program 1: Display Variables](#program-1-display-variables)